seastan/lotr-lcg-set-generator/README.md

 Optionally, install VirtualEnv (see https://help.dreamhost.com/hc/en-us/articles/115000695551-Installing-and-using-virtualenv-with-Python-3 for details).

 13. Go to the root folder of this repo and follow the steps below.
-All commands should by run in CLI, for example, `cmd` (Windows) or `bash` (Mac/Linux).
-To navigate to a right folder inside your CLI you can use `cd <folder>` command (for example, `cd Documents\lotr-lcg-set-generator`).
+All commands should be run in CLI, for example, `cmd` (Windows) or `bash` (Mac/Linux).
+To navigate to the right folder inside your CLI you can use `cd <folder>` command (for example, `cd Documents\lotr-lcg-set-generator`).

   - [skip this step, if you don't use VirtualEnv] `virtualenv env --python=python3.9` (replace `3.9` with your actual Python version)